-WFC3/UVIS has the highest throughput among HST imaging instrument in the wavelength range extending from its blue cut-off (at 200 nm) to ~400 nm.
+WFC3/UVIS has the highest throughput among HST imaging instruments in the wavelength range extending from its blue cut-off (at 200 nm) to ~400 nm.
 Beyond that wavelength range, the choice of which HST instrument is best suited for observations depends on the specific requirements of the science program.

-Although the absolute throughput of ACS is higher at optical wavelengths, the excellent WFC3/UVIS efficiency in the range of 400 nm to 700 nm, coupled with its 20% smaller pixels, 50% lower readnoise, relatively small CTE corrections, and much lower dark current can make it the preferred instrument for some types of observations.
-For instance, WFC3/UVIS would be a better choice over ACS/WFC for primary science observations with HST that require several orbits to coadd signal from many exposures, in which case WFC3 may be the preferred instrument for even broad-band F606W and F814W observations of faint sources.
-The choice between the two instruments will require careful predictions from the respective ETCs, factoring in detailed observational setup.
-Of course, WFC3 contains many more filters over its complete wavelength range than ACS/WFC, yet ACS offers a 50% larger field of view, both considerations potentially important for users.
+Although the absolute throughput of ACS is higher at optical wavelengths, the excellent WFC3/UVIS efficiency in the range of 400 nm to 700 nm, coupled with its 20% smaller pixels, 25% lower read noise, relatively small CTE corrections, and much lower dark current can make it the preferred instrument in some cases of optical imaging.
+Alternately, the 50% larger ACS/WFC field of view or the availability of imaging polarizers can be considerations potentially important for users.
+The optimal choice between the two instruments may require careful predictions from their respective ETCs, factoring in detailed observational setup.
 Table 4.2 presents a detailed comparison between WFC3/UVIS and ACS/WFC.